The world of embedded finance is vast, complex, and exciting.

 Loyalty program: A brand initiative designed to increase customer lifetime value (CLV) through reduced churn and/or increased retention.

-Money Services Business (MSB): A non-bank financial institution doing business in one of the following capacities: Currency dealer or exchanger; check casher; issuer of traveler's checks, money orders, or stored value; seller or redeemer of traveler's checks, money orders, or stored value; money transmitter; U.S. Postal Service.
+Money Services Business (MSB): A non-bank financial institution that offers financial services.
+According to FinCEN, MSBs do business in one of the following capacities: Currency dealer or exchanger; check casher; issuer of traveler's checks, money orders, or stored value; seller or redeemer of traveler's checks, money orders, or stored value; money transmitter; U.S. Postal Service.

 Neobank: A fintech company that offers banking services through online or mobile platforms.
 Also known as a challenger bank.